uriel0byte/IT-Learning-Journey-urielbyte/Hack The Box/HTB Starting Point/Fawn/README.md

      Answer: get

-12. Task 12
-     What is the command used to download the file we found on the FTP server?

-     Answer: get
+12. Submit root flag

+     Answer: 035db21c881520061c53e0536e44f815 | Connected to the ftp server using "ftp <ip>".
+Once the prompt pop up asking for username and password, Username: anonymous and Password just leave it blank.
+Used ls to list files and found flag.txt.
+Used get to download the file.
+Exit out and cat the downloaded file.